CurveDocs/curve-docs/docs/governance/overview.md

 Curve governance and voting is a integral part of the protocol as all relevant contract are in full control of the DAO.
 Curve uses [Aragon](https://aragon.org/) for governance and control of the protocol admin functionality.
 Interaction with Aragon occurs through a [modified implementation](https://github.com/curvefi/curve-aragon-voting) of the Aragon [Voting App](https://github.com/aragon/aragon-apps/tree/master/apps/voting).

 Curve's governance system is fully controlled by the DAO and extends to all deployed chains.
 Not only the Ethereum mainnet, but also all EVM sidechains.
-Due to the limitation of veCRV being on Ethereum only, all votes (also crosschain ones) are voted on Ethereum.
+Due to the limitation of veCRV being on Ethereum only, all votes (also cross-chain ones) are voted on Ethereum.

 !!!info "CurveDAO Package"
     Curve developed a Python package to help make the process of creating and decoding proposals easier.
 For more information, see the [here](curve-dao.md).